 Young people aged 15-17 can also join in walks unaccompanied - you'll just need to apply for our consent card.

 Often you’ll not need much more than common sense: wear the right footwear, depending on how long or difficult the walk is; bring something to eat and drink; and don’t forget to check the weather!
 Other than that, local walk leaders will give you all the advice you need.

 We know that many people enjoy walking with their four-legged friends, so we encourage all our walking groups to allow dogs on walks.
-Hearing or guide dogs are allowed on every suitable walk.
+Registered Assistance Dogs are allowed on any walk.

 Of course there are some walks that aren’t ideal for dogs – if the route passes young farm animals your dog might be asked to stay home and watch TV until the next walk.

 As the national centre for Walking for Health, we also support local health walks schemes across England.
 Find a health walk near you.

 Ramblers Cymru co-ordinates health walks with the Let's Walk Cymru programme across Wales.
 Find a health walk near you.